FAQs on Employment Termination: COVID-19

 - Option 2 – Utilization of paid leave – For many employees with overlapping telecommunication roles, employers can evaluate the use of the leave / annual leave balance.
 This allows employees to get paid and keep their jobs.

-- Option 3 – Sabbatical – For employees with duplicate work in a telecommuting situation, if there is no annual leave balance, such an employee should go to sabbatical leave until the situation improves.
+- Option 3 – Sabbatical – For employees with duplicate work in a telecommuting situation, if there is no annual leave balance, such an employee should go on sabbatical leave until the situation improves.
 You may be asked.
 Their work is restored to full functionality.
 In this scenario, employees must continue to derive benefits from the insurance scheme and other benefits provided by the organization.
 If these employees sign up for the organization’s PF scheme, the company must continue to make minimal PF contributions during the sabbatical period.

 - Option 4 – Work Readjustment – Some roles have work that needs to be completed, but not at 100% utilization.
 In all such cases, the organization can evaluate the options to reduce working hours and thereby readjust accordingly.